thbar/kiba-common/README.md

 | ------------- | ------------- |
 | 00001  | John:Mary:Sally  |

-and you want to reformat it to get this instead:
+and you want to reformat it to the following:

 | po_number | buyer |
 |-------------|---------|